-The ISET's has a great post about Lazika, the planned city near Zugdidi, on the Black Sea coast of Georgia.
+The ISET's Michael Fuenfzig has a great post about Lazika, the planned city near Zugdidi, on the Black Sea coast of Georgia.
 The New York Times also covered Lazika.
 While the New York Times focused more on investment, planning, and environment issues associated with the new city, Professor Feunfzig raised a very important question of charter government (ht: Paul Romer's charter city).
 If President Saakashvili's promise of new city comes through, can a city government start from scratch too?

 So far President Saakashvili has been very successful in promoting democracy and capitalism in the former Soviet nation, Georgia.
 Rule of law is getting stronger.
 Corruption is on decline.
 Organized crime is nearly eradicated.
 Georgian's democracy is reviving after the Shevardnadze non-democratic regime.The Georgian economy is also recovering from the Russian protectionist trade policy by redirecting trade flows towards other countries.
 Overall, Georgia remains a middle-income democratic country with a lot of potential for economic growth.